 How do belowground microbial communities assemble, change through time, and interact with aboveground vegetation?
 As key mediators of nutrient cycling and ecosystem dynamics the influence of belowground microbial communities is key to forest health and function.
-I am using a combination of approaches to identify how disturbances, tree neighborhoods, and time alter these microbial communities.
+I am using a combination of approaches to identify how disturbances, tree neighborhoods, and time alter microbial communities and plant-soil feedbacks.

 What pre-, active-, and post-fire forest characteristics drive wildfire behavior and post-fire forest recovery?
 To answer this and related questions, I am utilizing the globally unique, Fire Behavior Assessment Team (FBAT) dataset to assess forest resilience and recovery in California mixed-conifer forests.